 - Helping to prevent bone deterioration by stimulating your supporting bone

 How long will my implant last?

 Dental implants, when properly cared for with regular dental visits and good oral hygiene, can last for a lifetime.
-Please remember while the implant post may remain firmly anchored in your mouth, you may need to replace the restoration in the future if it breaks or wears out.
+Please remember while the implant post may remain secure in your mouth, the restoration may need to be replaced if it breaks or wears out.

 What needs to happen before I can receive an implant?

 First, our dentists will need to meet with you and thoroughly examine your mouth.
-We will discuss your medical and dental history and check to make sure you have enough supporting bone structure to receive an implant.
-If you do not, we will recommend a bone grafting procedure prior to your implant placement to ensure you will have sufficient supporting bone in the treatment site.
+We will discuss your medical and dental history and check to make sure your implant will be supported by enough bone structure.
+If there is not enough, we will recommend a bone grafting procedure prior to your implant placement to ensure you will have sufficient supporting bone in the treatment site.
 We will also check for any existing dental conditions, such as tooth decay or gum disease.
 You will need to receive treatment for these problems before we can provide you with an implant.

 What is an implant-supported denture?

 An implant-supported denture is a type of restoration used to replace multiple teeth in a dental arch.
 It consists of a denture anchored in place with several implants, usually four, six or eight depending on your individual needs.
 Implant-supported dentures may be permanently fixed in your mouth or designed to snap on and off.

 Nearly everyone is a candidate for implant dentistry.
 If you have a preexisting dental condition or need to receive a bone graft, then you will need to have that taken care of before you can receive an implant, but otherwise you will mostly likely be able to receive an implant without difficulty.
 Please schedule an appointment with one of our dentists for more information.